The three stages of payroll processing

 - Finance – deductions for tax and other contributions

-Storing all of this information in one accessible and central digital location will make it much easier for you and other team members to access data when they need to.
+If your business doesn’t have all of these departments yet, you should set up a clear and simple system for tracking these details.
+Storing them in one accessible and central digital location will make it much easier for you and other team members to access data when you need to.

-Verify data
+4. Verify data

 Before you move to the next step you should:

-- Verify that the list only features active employees and has no record of inactive employees.
+- Verify that the list only features active employees and has no record of inactive employees

 Once you’ve verified all your data, it’s time to process payroll.
 When it comes to processing payroll you have several options: